Energy-absorbing plastics

 normally, they're restricting your movements and slowing you down.

-Ordinary materials like this that behave in broadly the same way to
+Ordinary materials like this behave in broadly the same way to

 any kind of applied force, however big or small, and obey the basic laws of physics laid